Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 Type of help Best option Main strength Best use case

-Fast answer
+Fast answer after the comparison

 If you are looking for online reading help for struggling readers and want the simplest first cut, start with Grafari for structure, Brightzy for guided active help, and Epic for lower-pressure reading access.